 The following table responds to City of Vaughan Staff comments, dated October 14, 2016, that refer to the content of the Cultural Heritage Resource Impact Assessment .
-A corresponding section is also provided in the updated Heritage District Conformity Report.
+A corresponding section is also provided in the Heritage Conservation District Conformity Report, dated October 27, 2016.